mshaverdo/radish/README.md

 **SET**

- Set key to hold the string value.
+ Set a key to hold a string value.
  If key already holds a value, it is overwritten, regardless of its type.
  Any previous time to live associated with the key is discarded on successful SET operation.